-IWC offer legal help and advice for those who want to prepare for what will happen if they become incapacitated.
-We can arrange power of attorney or include lasting-power of attorney within your will.
-This ensures your affairs are dealt with in accordance with your wishes if you were ever to lose the metal capacity to act yourself.
+IWC offer help and advice for those who want to prepare for what will happen if they become incapacitated.
+We can arrange either a limited power of attorney or prepare the Lasting Power of Attorney.
+This ensures your affairs are dealt with in accordance with your wishes if you were ever to lose the mental capacity.

 Our case study is a true story, which demonstrates the terrible consequences of not doing so.
 Care home fees of £1000 per week are being paid from the estate and a lengthy application to the courts for a deputy-ship order is costing the family in excess of £2000.
 Basic wills do not cover every eventuality, the addition of an LPA may cost more initially but the alternative is much worse.

-Call IWC free on 0800 612 6105 for expert advice on any issues relating to power of attorney, or follow the link to find out about making a will with IWC.
+Call IWC for expert advice on any issues relating to power of attorney, or follow the link to find out about making a will with IWC.

 Who to Appoint